 What are the benefits of electronic proof of delivery software?

 Before we start, we should point out that advanced proof of delivery software is both flexible and scalable.
-This means that the following benefits are applicable to companies large and small, across a huge range of mobile workforce industries, from food distributors to field service operations.
+This means that the following benefits are applicable to companies large and small, across a huge range of industries, from food distributors to field service operations.

 No matter what industry you operate in, the benefits of using proof of delivery software such as enhanced customer service, improved operational efficiency, reduced costs and simplified processes for your staff, can all add up to transform your distribution operation.